Komodo Dragons & Indonesia

 This alone was worth coming for.

-Just before sunset, we anchor off a mangrove island
+Just before sunset, we anchored off a mangrove island

-Around us, hills and islands, green humps in the water, as far as we can see.
+Around us, hills and islands, green humps in the water, in all directions.

 No lights.